because-why-not/awrtc_mediasoup/README.md

 # Configuration

 Edit your own config.json:
-* copy config.example.json to config.json
+* copy config.example.json to config.json.
-* Update the "ip" field and set the "announcedAddress" field if needed
+* Update the "ip" fields under listenInfos and set the "announcedAddress" field if needed.
-  * If you test this within your own LAN/ WiFi: ip should be the LOCAL IP to listen on
+  * If you test this within your own LAN / WiFi: ip should be the LOCAL IP to listen on.
-  * If you use this on a server online with a public IP directly associated with the server: ip should be the PUBLIC IP to listen on
+  * If you use this on a server with a public IP directly associated with the server: ip should be the PUBLIC IP to listen on.
-  * If you use this on a server online and behind a NAT: ip should be the LOCAL IP to listen on.
-Add another field "announcedAddress" with the public IP name you want the clients to connect to.
+  * If you use this on a server behind a NAT: ip should be the LOCAL IP or 0.0.0.0 to listen on.
+Add another field "announcedAddress" with the public IP.
-  * Note the server needs to know an exact IP address for signaling.
-Just using 0.0.0.0 or :: is not possible.
+  * Note just using 0.0.0.0 in the IP field does not work!
+The server needs an actual IP address in either the ip or announcedAddress field.
-* Update the ports under listenInfos (for mediasoup), httpConfig (signaling via ws) and httpsConfig (signaling via wss) to suit your needs
+* Update the ports under listenInfos (for mediasoup), httpConfig (signaling via ws) and httpsConfig (signaling via wss) to suit your needs.
-  * If behind a NAT or firewall remember to open the ports
+  * If behind a NAT or firewall remember to open the ports.
-  * if using port 80 and 443 on linux or mac make sure your user is allowed to access them
+  * if using port 80 and 443 on linux or mac make sure your user is allowed to access them.
-* For secure websockets to work properly update ssl_key_file / ssl_cert_file to your own domain name specific certificate
+* For secure websockets to work properly update ssl_key_file / ssl_cert_file to your own domain name specific certificate.

 listenInfos example for local IP: